X-Zero-L/schemaforge-ai/README.md

 This helps make SchemaForge AI more accessible to developers from different backgrounds and ecosystems.
 Submit your examples through a pull request or share them in the discussions.

+## 🙏 Acknowledgements

+SchemaForge AI builds upon the work of several amazing open-source projects:

+- [PydanticAI](https://ai.pydantic.dev) - The powerful agent framework that makes it less painful to build production-grade applications with Generative AI
+- [Logfire](https://logfire.pydantic.dev/docs/) - Comprehensive logging and monitoring solution that helps with debugging, performance monitoring, and behavior tracking
+- FastAPI - High-performance web framework for building APIs
+- Pydantic - Data validation and settings management using Python type annotations
+- And all the AI model providers whose APIs make this service possible

+We're grateful to the maintainers and contributors of these projects for their excellent work.

 ## 🤝 Contributing

 Contributions welcome!
 If you find any issues or have suggestions for improvements, please submit an issue or PR.